 If you are applying for a loan, lease or payment in instalments, credit institutions need the taxation data certificate to assess your creditworthiness.
 In several credit institutions, you can choose the possibility that the credit institution can, with your consent, request the taxation data certificate directly from the Estonian Tax and Customs Board.
 Upon granting your consent, you do not have to separately apply for a certificate from the Estonian Tax and Customs Board or submit it to a credit institution, which significantly speeds up the application and decision making process.

 The consent given to a credit institution for requesting the taxation data certificate is valid for three months and during this period the credit institution can request the applicant’s taxation data certificate without restriction.
-The consent can always be withdrawn in the state portal https://www.eesti.ee/nousolek/ by selecting “My consents” from the menu.
+The consent can always be withdrawn in the State Portal eesti.ee from the section “Data Consent” by selecting its subpage “My consents” from the menu.
 After the withdrawal of consent, the Estonian Tax and Customs Board will not issue your tax data to the credit institution.

 The certificate concerning the absence of tax arrears is issued when: